Tomah nurse midwife excited for Uganda medical mission

 After a 23-hour flight, Kett will meet up with Ken and Sherry Roberts who founded Loving One by One ministries in 2004.
 The ministry serves impoverished children and their families in Uganda by facilitating Christ-inspired physical, spiritual and educational changes in their lives.

-“It’s so different when you can go and do something that is just out of your heart and there’s not anything that you’re looking for a reward for yourself,” Kett said.
+“It’s so different when you can go and do something that is just out of your heart. ..."
+Kett said.
 “It fills me up.”

 Even though her airfare to Uganda has nearly doubled since last year, Kett said the trip is much more than money.